pipelet-ai/api-docs/docs/Video-Generation.md

 - Text-to-Video: `wan22-fast-t2v`, `wan22-fast-t2v-pro`, `wan22-fast-t2v-premium`, `wan22-t2v-fp8` Takes a prompt as input and generates a video.
 - Image-to-Video: `wan22-fast-i2v`, `wan22-fast-i2v-pro`, `wan22-fast-i2v-premium`, `wan22-i2v-fp8` Takes an image and a prompt as input and generates a video.
+- Sound-Text-to-Video: `wan-s2v-fast`, `wan-s2v-pro`, `wan-s2v-premium` Takes an image, a prompt and an audio as input and generates a video.

 ## Endpoints (quick reference)